sjspielman/datascience_final_assignment/README.md

 ### Bonus opportunities

++ Submit early by 5/8/20 at 11:59 pm for an automatic extra 10%
++ An option to display X-axis from the day with N infections rather than 100 day (the user picks N)
 + Instead of using default shiny widgets, use widgets associated with the library [shinyWidgets](https://github.com/dreamRs/shinyWidgets)
 + Include a third tabPanel displaying a map of USA (using the NYT data) where states are colored by either cases or deaths.
 There should be an input option indicating whether cases or deaths should be displayed, and you can use whatever color scheme you want!
 + Use the library `plotly` to make your plots interactive!